Jean-MarcHarvengt/MCUME/README.md

 # Credits
-I mostly ported the emulators from existing projects, all the credit goes to the authors of colem, o2em , x2600, moarnes, mc-4u, sz81, atari800, Vice, Nofrendo, jun52, dcastaway, vectrexemu (sorry if I don't mention their name), Charles Macdonald (TGemu), Bernd Schmidt (UAE) and  Mike Chambers for his 8086 Arduino project!
+I mostly ported the emulators from existing projects, all the credit goes to the authors of colem, o2em , x2600, moarnes, mc-4u, sz81, atari800, Vice, Nofrendo, jun52, dcastaway, vectrexemu (sorry if I don't mention their name), Charles Macdonald (TGemu), Bernd Schmidt (UAE) and  Mike Chambers for his 8086 Arduino project!<br>
+Doom is based on the ST32 port of chocolate doom so thanks for initial porting effort.<br>
 Thanks a lot also to Frank Boesing for his ILI DMA library from which I started from and his great Teensy64 project https://github.com/FrankBoesing/Teensy64